elhaidi/elhaidi/README.md

 - 👨‍💻 All of my projects are available at [https://elhaidi.github.io/](https://elhaidi.github.io/)

-- 💬 Ask me about **Deep Learningm Deploying ML solutions in production and Distrbuted Computing.**
+- 💬 Ask me about **Deep Learning, Deploying ML solutions in production and Distrbuted Computing.**

 - 📫 How to reach me **abdessalam.elhaidi@gmail.com**